ECCC-MSC/open-data/faq/readme.md

 ## What data can I find on the MSC Datamart?

 A lot of our data is accessible through our open data server named the Meteorological Service of Canada (MSC) Datamart.
-You will find a short description of every product available, as well as a link to a more detailed documentation for each of them, in this README:
+You will find a short description of all available products, as well as a link to a more detailed documentation for each of them, in this README:

 http://dd.meteo.gc.ca/about_dd_apropos.txt